circonus/docs/content/contribution-guidelines.md

 ### Headings

-Content should commence with a single h1 heading corresponding to the page title in the front matter.
-Both the page title and h1 heading should be title case
+After the front matter, content should commence with a single h1 heading corresponding to the page title specified in the front matter.
-(i.e., all words in the heading capitalized except for minor words such as prepositions and conjunctions).
-An exception to title case would be formal nouns which should be capitalized as their guidelines dictate.
-Examples:

 ```
 ---